Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

-\textit{Setup.---} Consider $N$ work resources (working entities) collectively denoted by $R$ coupled to an external quantum system $S$ on which the work is performed; see Fig.~\ref{fig:setup}.
-The global Hamiltonian of the whole system is the sum of that of the work resources, the external system, and the coupling $C$ between them,
+\textit{Setup.---} Consider a collective work resource $R$ made of $N$ heat engines $E_1$, $\cdots$, $E_N$ interacting with two heat baths ($B_1$ and $B_2$) and an external quantum system $S$ on which the work is performed.
+The coupling between $R$ and $S$ is solely established via the heat engines; see Fig.~\ref{fig:setup}.
+The global Hamiltonian of the whole system is the sum of that of the work resources, the external system, and the coupling $C$ between them:

 where the external system is assumed to be time independent.
 If the work resources are QHEs, $H_R(t)$ collectively represents the Hamiltonian for $N$ engines and the two common baths.
-The coupling Hamiltonian $H_C$ takes the general form
+For simplicity, we consider the following form of the coupling Hamiltonian $H_C$:

-where $g_{C,\,l}(t)$ is a time-dependent coupling constant, and $V_{R,\, l}$ and $V_{S,\, l}$ are operators of the $l$th work resource and of the external system, respectively.
-For simplicity, we consider the following special form
+where $g_{C}(t)$ is a time-dependent coupling constant, and $V_{R}$ and $V_{S}$ are operators of the work resource and of the external system, respectively.
+In the analytical treatment below, we assume a sufficiently weak coupling between the work resources and the external system justifying a perturbative treatment \cite{note:general}.